Photo by Innerbody Research

 Hims also offers broader telehealth services of interest to many men, from primary care to talk therapy.
 For more information about Hims as a company, you can visit our full Hims review.

-Despite not having the best deal around for delay spray, Hims’ value lies in the variety of its offerings.
-If getting various products to treat PE, ED, hair loss, or other ailments from a single purveyor sounds more convenient to you than getting multiple products from several different companies, it might be a smart place to start.
+Hims’ value lies in the variety of its offerings.
+If getting various products to treat PE, ED, hair loss, or other ailments from a single purveyor sounds more convenient to you than getting multiple products from several different companies, and you're willing to be flexible about using delay wipes rather than a spray product, it might be a smart place to start.

 Best budget pick